diegotorres03/web-components-repository/docs/step-by-step.md

 ## Section 1.2: Creating our first web component
+In this section we are going to create a component we will call our `secret-card` component.
+This component will be like our flip-card component, however it will be password protected, so in order to see what is on the other side of the card the user will need to provide an accepted password.

 ### Activity 1.2.1: Create required files
-Inside the `src/components` folder we will create an `index.js` which will be the index for all components created in this lab and add the following 'export' statement to it:
+TO get started we will need to create some new files and folders.
+Inside the `src/components` folder create an `index.js` which will be the index for all components created in this lab.
+And add the following `export` statement to it:
-- `index.js` in `src/components`
   ```js
   export * from './secret-card'
   ```
-Next, create a folder called `secret-card` and create the following files inside it:
+Next, create a folder called `src/components/secret-card` and create the following files inside it:
 - `index.js` - This will be the access point to our component.
-Add the following 'export' statement to it:
+Add the following `export` statement to it:
   ```js
   export * from './secret-card'
   ```
-- `secret-card.js` - Here we will define out component and its functionality
+- `secret-card.js` - Here we will define our component and its functionality
-- `secret-card.html` - Here we will copy pasted what we did in the previous section
+- `secret-card.html` - Here we will copy and pasted what we did in the previous section
 - `secret-card.css` - Any extra style for this component can be added here

-Once finished, your folder structure should look like this:
+When finished, your folder structure should look like this:

 - `web-components-app`:
   - `src`: